acmgit/minetest_poi/README.md

 ### This commands demands the Priv "poi":
 ### /poi_set [Name]
 Set's a new Point of Interest.
-You can't overwrite an existing POI.
+You can't overwrite an existing POI.<br>
 This Action will be logged.

 ### /poi_delete [Name]
 Deletes a Point of Interest.
-You can't delete an unknown POI.
+You can't delete an unknown POI.<br>
 This Action will be logged.

 ### /poi_move [Name]
-This command overwrites the Coordinates of the given POI with your current Coordinates.
+This command overwrites the Coordinates of the given POI with your current Coordinates.<br>
 This Action will be logged.

 ### /poi_rename [Name1],[Name2]
 This command renames an existing Point [Name1] of Interest to Point of Interest [Name2].
-[Name2] can't have the name of an already existing Point.
+[Name2] can't have the name of an already existing Point.<br>
 This Action will be logged.

 ### /poi_reload